telerik/document-processing-docs/libraries/radwordsprocessing/formats-and-conversion/formats-and-conversion.md

 >***The result of the fields is exported as text.

->****Justify alignment is currently not supported when export to PDF format.
-In such cases the alignment is set to Left.
+>****Justify alignment is currently not supported when exporting to PDF format, thus the content is exported with Left alignment.